The Ultimate Guide to Credit Scores in Canada

 Resist Credit Inquiries Unless Absolutely Necessary

 Make sure credit inquiries aren’t being made on your credit report on a regular basis.
 Soft credit checks—those in which you or a prospective landlord or employer look at your score—don’t affect your credit score.
 But hard credit checks, like when you want to increase a credit limit or apply for a credit product or loan, always do.
+You can learn more about the difference between the two inquiries by reading our in-depth article on the effect of checking your credit score.

 Some Canadians rack up cash back and rewards points by engaging in “credit churn,” a practice where applicants apply for credit cards to take advantage of sign-up bonuses offered in the first few months and then cancel these cards when the bonus period expires.
 But this practice is unkind to your credit score, as each time you apply for a new card it can take up to ten points off.